jalbright/git-kata/README.md

     echo "Hey" > file01
     git commit -a -m "Hey commit"
-    git push origin master:master # yet another way to push These pages may be helpful:  http://www.gitguys.com/topics/git-and-remote-repositories/
+    git push origin master:master # yet another way to push echo "We will make a new branch" > file01 git commit -a -m "Commit for new branch" git push origin master:new-branch # push to a new branch on copy2 git push origin :newbranch # delete the new branch These pages may be helpful:  http://www.gitguys.com/topics/git-and-remote-repositories/

 http://www.vogella.com/articles/Git/article.html